Snapper Carr: The Star-Tsar

 The Snapper Carr character was depicted as a supervillain in 1977.

 The Key was a villain who had brainwashed Snapper in 1965, and induced him to poison the JLA's food.
-In 1968, the Key implanted a post-hypnotic suggestion in the members of the JLA, which forced them to stay in their headquarters for one hour.
+In 1968, Key implanted a post-hypnotic suggestion in the members of the JLA, which forced them to stay in their headquarters for one hour.
 At the end of that time, they would kill one another.
-The Key planned for Snapper to kill Superman with a kryptonite ray-gun.
-The Key battled the Justice League again in 1974, attempting to blow up the city of St. Louis, Missouri, but Snapper Carr was not present for this event (having resigned from the JLA five years earlier).
+Key planned for Snapper to kill Superman with a kryptonite ray-gun.
+Key battled the Justice League again in 1974, attempting to blow up the city of St. Louis, Missouri, but Snapper Carr was not present for this event (having resigned from the JLA five years earlier).

 The Key's 1977 involvement with Snapper Carr came in the story "The Face of the Star-Tsar!"
-Doctor Light, a long-time JLA foe, attempted to access the JLA Satellite.
-Mark Shaw, the former villainous Manhunter now in a new guise as the heroic Privateer, tried to stop him but was defeated.
-The JLA arrived and Light fled, only to run into a new villain—the Star-Tsar.
-When the JLA caught up to the two villains, the Star-Tsar fled to the city of Washington, D.C., and attacked an embassy there.
-The JLA rushed to the nation's capital and apprehended the Star-Tsar's henchmen, but they could not locate the villain himself.
-They did, however, find Snapper Carr lurking nearby.
-The JLA then rushed off to Doctor Light's underwater lair in a lake in New York City's Central Park.
-Anticipating their arrival, Doctor Light trapped the heroes with a device that phased them out of our dimension.
-In a surprising turn of events, the Star-Tsar helped the Justice League escape before fleeing himself.
-Trapped in his own hideout by the JLA, Doctor Light blew a hole in the wall and escaped again.
-Leaving the villain's lair, the JLA discovered the unconscious Star-Tsar, who had been knocked out by debris from the blast.
-They unmasked him, only to discover that the Star-Tsar was Snapper Carr.
+Doctor Light, a long-time JLA foe, attempts to access the JLA Satellite.
+Mark Shaw, the former villainous Manhunter now in a new guise as the heroic Privateer, tries to stop him but is defeated.
+The JLA arrives and Light flees, only to run into a new villain—the Star-Tsar.
+When the JLA catches up to the two villains, the Star-Tsar flees to Washington, D.C. and attacks an embassy there.
+The JLA apprehend the Star-Tsar's henchmen and find Snapper Carr lurking nearby.
+The JLA then rush off to Doctor Light's underwater lair in a lake in New York City's Central Park.
+Anticipating their arrival, Doctor Light traps the heroes with a device that phases them into another dimension.
+The Star-Tsar helps the Justice League escape before fleeing himself.
+Trapped in his own hideout by the JLA, Light blows a hole in the wall and escapes.
+Leaving the villain's lair, the JLA discover the unconscious Star-Tsar, who had been knocked out by debris from the blast.
+They unmask him, only to discover that the Star-Tsar is Snapper Carr.